Boeing Knew About 737 Max Sensor Problem Before Plane Crash In Indonesia

 The FAA said in a statement that its review board "determined the issue to be 'low risk' and would be required to be a part of Boeing's overall enhancement announced after the Lion Air [crash].
 However, Boeing's timely or earlier communication with the operators would have helped to reduce or eliminate possible confusion."

-A spokesperson for Southwest Airlines, the largest operator of the 737 Max, told the Associated Press that Boeing had informed it of the indicator issue in November, following the Lion Air crash.
+A spokesperson for Southwest Airlines, the largest operator of the 737 Max, told The Associated Press that Boeing had informed it of the indicator issue in November, following the Lion Air crash.
 Southwest then added the optional feature so the angle-of-attack disagree indicator would work.

 But only 20% of customers had purchased the optional feature, and neither Lion Air nor Ethiopian Airlines had functioning angle of attack disagree indicators on their 737 Max fleets, The New York Times reports.